runehol/AwesomeTTS/web/README.md

 ## License

-AwesomeTTS is free and open source software.
+AwesomeTTS is free and open-source software.
 First-party web code is released under the [GNU AGPL v3](LICENSE.txt).